dsc-courses/dsc80-2025-wi/proj04/index.md

 ### Checkpoint 2 Submission

-As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 1% of your overall grade.
-The second one is due on **Tuesday, November 26th**.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/877914/assignments/5313131/) on Gradescope.
+The second one is due on **Friday, March 7th**.
+You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820459) on Gradescope.

 The checkpoint 2 assignment is worth 20 points, and asks you to answer the following questions:

-1. (7.5 points) For step 4, what are two hypotheses you have tested, and what were the result?
+1. (7.5 points) For step 4, what are your null and alternative hypotheses, and what were the result?
 1. (7.5 points) Briefly explain your baseline model and your plans for improving the model.
 1. (5 points) Submit a working GitHub page webpage URL for the project.
 On the webpage, you need to at least include a project title.